bheimbu/annoSnake/docs/source/step_by_step.rst

 .. attention::

-  Results are filtered by cut-off E-values (minimum significant hit) that must be specified by the user (see :ref:`params_yaml`).
+  Results are filtered by cut-off E-values (minimum significant hit) that must be specified by you (see :ref:`params_yaml`).

   .. code::